iysatp/nltp-rules/Season 19 Rules.md

 ##### *Section II - Rule Changes*
 * (a) New rules can be introduced when voted on by the rules committee.
 * (b) The rules committee consists of NLTP Commissioners and 3 additional members selected by the committee.
-  * (1) The NLTP rules committee members are Poeticalto, WRIG, IfYouSeekAmy, NameLEss, and SirCleJerk.
+  * (1) The NLTP rules committee members are Sir Cle Jerk, NameLEss and Activ.
 * (c) A rules committee decision can be overturned by 2/3 of the captains.
   * (1) Captains personally involved, or whose team is involved, in a contested veto, will be forced to recuse themselves from voting.
   * (2) Punishments, as they are commissioner-specific rulings, cannot be overturned by the captains.